brandon-d-mckay/krauter/README.md

 ## Usage

-A `Krauter` works the same as a normal *Express* router, but with the added capabilities of recognizing strings and objects (intermixed among middleware functions) as an intent to query a database.
+A `Krauter` works the same as a normal *Express* router, but with the added capability of its HTTP methods taking various argument types and replacing them with middleware.
+Strings and objects are interpreted as database queries, unary functions treated as transformations of `req.data`, and numbers will be used to set the HTTP response status code.

 ### Queries